 Le jeu de l’épée by Jules Jacob, as reported by Émile André, 1887.
 Lessons of the fencing master who essentially created modern epee in the 1870s.
 By the third quarter of the19th century the foil had become a “weapon” of pure sport, although it had been heading in this direction since the late 17th century.
 M. Jacob adapted smallsword technique to create a form of swordplay suitable to surviving a duel with the 19th century épée de combat, or mere epee, as its modern descendant is called.
 The technique emphasized longer distance and hits to the arm—and thereby also reduced convictions for manslaughter and murder.

 The book outraged many foil purists, who subsequently went into sophistic denial when his epee technique proved far superior to foil technique in a duel: Jacob’s less technically proficient epeeists were deadly against even highly skilled foilists, who maintained that the only difference between the technique of the salle and of the duel was the accompanying mental attitude.
 (If true, attitude was clearly deficient among the fleurettistes who fought duels with Jacob’s épéistes.)
 The book plainly points out the difference between the jeu de salle (sport fencing) and the jeu de terrain (swordplay of the duel), and reminds us that many of the best duelists were usually not “forts tireurs”—good sport fencers, that is.
 The same would doubtless be true today.
 Highly recommended.
+There is, I believe, an English translation now available.

 L’Épée by Claude La Marche [Georges-Marie Felizet], illustrated by Marius Roy, 1884, reprinted 1898 or 1899; also The Dueling Sword, an English translation edited and translated by Brian House, 2010.
 Very thorough, and in its translation the only early French epee and epee dueling manual available in English.
 Real swordplay, in other words, and useful even to epeeists today.
 To a degree the book is a somewhat foil-based response to the purely epee-based technique of M. Jacob (see above).
 M. La Marche differs from M. Jacob on some points, particularly on the value of attacks to the body, of which M. La Marche is in favor, as were smallswords-men (and smallswords-women).